melpadden/docs-redux/condor/index.md

 - Deployed Smart Contracts

 ##### Account Unification upgrade path
 This feature is a fundamental change to the way that smart contracts interact with the network and each other.
-Moving to this feature requires that applications using smart contracts must analyse, rework and retest their code in order to ensure that their applications will work as intended.
+Moving to this feature requires that applications using smart contracts must analyze, rework and retest their code in order to ensure that their applications will work as intended.
 Therefore, the initial release of Casper 2.0 will not turn this feature on.
 At some point in the future, once agreed by the people participating in the network, an update to the network will be issued which activates this feature.
 This step will not be reversible.

 ### Fee Elimination